 Several months after starting, the interpreter was coming along nicely, and it was time to start hooking things together.
-As a quick explaination about what interpreter is, the interpreter is responsible for running the actual machine code of the audio code, and emulating each of the instructions on the computer that it’s running on.
-This marked another very exciting yet very scary point in time; it’s been about 5 months of work on audio emulation, and all of it in complete silence!
-To understand why, first one must understand that audio hardware is rather complicated, and it’s more than just the running machine code.
+As a quick explanation about what the interpreter is, the interpreter is responsible for running the actual machine code of the audio code, and emulating each of the instructions on the computer that it’s running on.
+This marked another very exciting yet very scary point in time; it had been about 5 months of work on audio emulation, and all of it in complete silence!
+To understand why, first one must understand that audio hardware is rather complicated, and it’s more than just running the machine code.
 Anything beyond simple audio output is typically generated through specialized hardware known as a Digital Signal Processor, or DSP for short.
-This custom built hardware is very efficient at transforming and processing audio samples while using less power, enabling the game developers to produce high quality audio without severely impacting battery life.
+This custom built hardware is very efficient at transforming and processing audio samples while using less power than the CPU would, enabling the game developers to produce high quality audio without severely impacting battery life.

-Maybe, just maybe, DMA won’t be needed to produce audio output!
+Maybe, just maybe, DMA wouldn’t be needed to produce audio output!
 Around August 2018, wwylele hooked everything together except for DMA with this hope in mind and…

 Over the next month and into September, wwylele took shots in the dark and tried to implement DMA.
 He started first with a simple approach to copy data to and from the specific memory regions.
-DMA allows the DSP to copy data quickly both to the 3DS RAM and from the 3DS RAM, making it well suited for uploading audio samples and writing audio output.
-With the simple approach in place, data was being transferred into the emulated DSP, but the output was always zero.
+DMA allows the DSP to copy data quickly both to and from the 3DS RAM, making it well suited for uploading audio samples and writing audio output.
+With this simple approach in place, data was being transferred into the emulated DSP, but the output was always zero.
 Debug the code as he might, it was just too frustrating to figure out what was wrong.
-Is there an error in the interpreter?
+Was there an error in the interpreter?
 MMIO?
-Audio Output?
-Maybe it’s actually in DMA?
+Audio output?
+Maybe it was actually in DMA?
 At this point, the stress was too much to handle.
 The fear of failure after spending so much time and effort on this project really sunk in, and wwylele just stopped working on Teakra.
-By the middle of September, wwylele had just had enough, and decided to work on something else in the mean time.
+By the middle of September, wwylele had just had enough, and decided to work on something else in the meantime.

-After some more reverse engineering and hardware testing, wwylele had a good idea of how to recreate DMA completely now, and tried it out on a custom application that produces just a simple sine wave.
+After some more reverse engineering and hardware testing, wwylele had a good idea of how to recreate DMA completely, and tried it out on a custom application that just produces a simple sine wave.

 After some more tinkering, and with renewed enthusiasm, he started finding and fixing minor bugs here and there.
-All of the sudden, everything just started working.
+All of a sudden, everything just started working.